munificent/game-programming-patterns/book/singleton.markdown

 *   **It doesn't create the instance if no one uses it.** Saving memory and CPU cycles is always good.
-Since the Singleton is initialized only when it's first accessed, if it won't be instantiated at all if the game never asks for it.
+Since the Singleton is initialized only when it's first accessed, it won't be instantiated at all if the game never asks for it.

 *   **It's initialized at runtime.** A common alternative to Singleton